durrantlab/autogrow4/tutorial/TUTORIAL.md

 small molecules that match each functional group.

-The name of each .smi file should be the name of the functional group (the keys of the Functional group library .json file) +.smi
+The name of each .smi file should be the name of the functional group (the keys of the functional-group-library .json file) +.smi

 Example: The .smi file for the functional group "Acid_Anhydride_Noncyclic_clickchem" should be